composedbymax/Shader-Sandbox/README.md

 ## Purpose

-While there are several WebGL, GLSL, and Three.js coding sandboxes available, I struggled to find audio-reactive capabilities within a web-based GLSL editor.
-It was also difficult to find existing tools that allow for clean WebGL animation exports in common video formats like MP4.
+While there are several WebGL, GLSL, and Three.js coding sandboxes available, I struggled to find audio-reactive capabilities within a web-based animation editor.
+It was also difficult to find existing tools that allow for clean WebGL animation exports in common video formats like MP4 (Although my implementation is still not cleanly supported in Webkit based browsers).

 This application was developed to address those limitations.
 It provides a browser-based, open-source editor intended for users who need more control when creating audio-reactive visuals, without relying on proprietary software or paid platforms.